 I love my Apple Airpods (I have the cheaper ones, not the Pro, and they're still awesome).
 I'm also a big fan of Beats — these are both a splurge but man the quality is good.
 You can also find good alternatives in the $100 range.
 This post has great suggestions for all price points.

 I would say most volunteers just take all of their photos with their phones, and that works great!
 You absolutely don't need to spend extra on buying a new camera in order to have great photos.
-But if you love photography, you may want to bring a camera with you.
+But if you already love photography, you may want to bring a camera with you.
 We always say, if you use something a lot at home, chances are you'll wish you had it while you're abroad too.

 DLSR cameras are going to be a prime gift if you have a volunteer who wants to get more into photography.
 If you're new to the world of cameras, this post has a great list of starter options.
 My first DSLR was a Canon Rebel — it's more a budget-friendly version of the nicer cameras and I loved having it for my travels.
 Keep in mind that you can often get great deals buying used!
 Check out apps and sites that let you buy + sell online locally like Facebook Marketplace.
 I actually just sold my Canon Rebel on Facebook Marketplace and they got it for half the price of what it would cost new in the store, so that's a great way to save.